Davide-sd/sympy-plot-backends/doc/source/tutorials/tut-4.rst

 The function that allows to do that is `iplot`, which stands for *interactive plot*.
 Keep in mind that it only works inside Jupyter Notebook, since it is based on `holoviz's panel <https://panel.holoviz.org/>`_.
+Refer to :ref:`interactive` to learn more about this function.

 .. jupyter-execute::